 A regular and longtime contributor to The New Yorker magazine (and well known for her collaboration with Rick Meyerowitz on the 2001 cover "New Yorkistan”), Maira Kalman is currently at work on an illustrated column for the magazine based on her travels to museums and libraries.
 She also collaborated with choreographer John Heginbotham on a ballet inspired by her work The Principles of Uncertainty.
 In addition to performing in the ballet, she created the costumes, sets, and libretti.
 The ballet premiered at Jacob’s Pillow in summer 2017 and then moved to the Brooklyn Academy of Music in fall 2017.

 Kalman created two monthly online columns for the New York Times: the first, The Principles of Uncertainty, was a narrative journal of her life; the second, And The Pursuit of Happiness, was a yearlong exploration of American history and democracy beginning with a story on the inauguration of Barack Obama.
 Both columns are now collected in book form.
 Other projects include Cake, with recipes by Barbara Scott-Goodman, and an illustrated edition of the Strunk and White classic The Elements of Style; she and composer Nico Muhlyl created a song cycle based on the text which was presented at the New York Public Library, DIA, Beacon, and Lincoln Center.
 She recently wrote Sara Berman's Closet, with her son, Alex Kalman.
-Future book projects include a book about dogs, and an illustrated edition of Autobiography of Alice B. Toklas (Penguin Press, early 2020).
+Future book projects include a book about dogs, and an illustrated edition of Autobiography of Alice B. Toklas (Penguin Press, March 3, 2020).

 Maira Kalman’s design work is equally extensive, broad-reaching, and successful as her literary work.
 She has designed fabrics and accessories with Isaac Mizrahi, Kate Spade, Michael Maharam, and for the Target Corporation, as well as ballet sets and costumes for the Mark Morris Dance Company, and mannequins for Ralph Pucci.
 Under the M&Co label, she designed watches, clocks, umbrellas for the Museum of Modern Art, and her 10.1.4 watch is part of the permanent MoMA collection.
 Kalman has twice been a finalist for the National Design Awards and has won numerous honors from organizations such as the Art Directors Club, The Society of Publication Designers, and The American Institute for Graphic Arts.
 A retrospective of her work originated at the Institute for Contemporary Art in Philadelphia and traveled to San Francisco, Los Angeles, and New York’s Jewish Museum.
 A catalog titled Maira Kalman: Various Illuminations (of a Crazy World) was produced for the show.
 A new show at Atlanta’s High Museum will host an exhibition dedicated to exploring Kalman's work in a show entitled The Pursuit of Everything: Maira Kalman’s Books for Children.
 In addition, Kalman’s picture book, Max Makes A Million was adapted for the stage by the Alliance Theatre in partnership with the High Museum.